-Part C C1 Hotels Hotels, boarding and guest houses where no significant element of care is provided (excludes hostels) C2 Residential institutions Residential care homes, hospitals, nursing homes, boarding schools, residential colleges and training centres C3 Dwellinghouses C3(a) covers use by a single person or a family (a couple whether married or not, a person related to one another with members of the family of one of the couple to be treated as members of the family of the other), an employer and certain domestic employees (such as an au pair, nanny, nurse, governess, servant, chauffeur, gardener, secretary and personal assistant), a carer and the person receiving the care and a foster parent and foster child C3(b) covers up to six people living together as a single household and receiving care e.g. supported housing schemes such as those for people with learning disabilities or mental health problems C3(c) allows for groups of people (up to six) living together as a single household.
+Part C C1 Hotels Hotels, boarding and guest houses where no significant element of care is provided (excludes hostels) C2 Residential institutions Residential care homes, hospitals, nursing homes, boarding schools, residential colleges and training centres C3 Dwellinghouses This class is formed of three parts C3(a) covers use by a single person or a family (a couple whether married or not, a person related to one another with members of the family of one of the couple to be treated as members of the family of the other), an employer and certain domestic employees (such as an au pair, nanny, nurse, governess, servant, chauffeur, gardener, secretary and personal assistant), a carer and the person receiving the care and a foster parent and foster child C3(b) covers up to six people living together as a single household and receiving care e.g. supported housing schemes such as those for people with learning disabilities or mental health problems C3(c) allows for groups of people (up to six) living together as a single household.
 This allows for those groupings that do not fall within the C4 HMO definition, but which fell within the previous C3 use class, to be provided for i.e. a small religious community may fall into this section as could a homeowner who is living with a lodger C4 Houses in multiple occupation Small shared houses occupied by between three and six unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom.
 Part D D1 Non- residential institutions Clinics, health centres, crèches, day nurseries, day centres, schools, art galleries (other than for sale or hire), museums, libraries, halls, places of worship, church halls, law court.
 Non-residential education and training centres D2 Assembly and leisure Cinemas, music and concert halls, bingo and dance halls (but not night clubs), swimming baths, skating rinks, gymnasiums or area for indoor or outdoor sports and recreations (except for motor sports, or where firearms are used).

-Sui Generis

-'Sui generis' is a Latin term that, in this context, means 'in a class of its own'.

-Certain uses are specifically excluded from classification by legislation, and therefore become 'sui generis'.
-These are:

-- theatres amusement arcades/centres or funfairs launderettes

-- fuel stations

-- · hiring, selling and/or displaying motor vehicles

-- taxi businesses

-- scrap yards, or a yard for the storage/distribution of minerals and/or the breaking of motor vehicles

-- 'Alkali work' (any work registerable under the Alkali, etc. Works Regulation Act 1906 (as amended))hostels (providing no significant element of care)

-- waste disposal installations for the incineration, chemical treatment or landfill of hazardous waste

-- · retail warehouse clubs

-- nightclubs

-- casinos

-- · betting offices/shops

-- · pay day loan shops

-Other uses become 'sui generis' where they fall outside the defined limits of any other use class.
+Sui Generis 'Sui generis' is a Latin term that, in this Certain uses are specifically excluded from classification by legislation, and therefore become 'sui generis'.
+These are: • theatres amusement arcades/centres or funfairs launderettes • fuel stations • fuel stations • hiring, selling and/or displaying motor vehicles • taxi businesses • scrap yards, or a yard for the storage/distribution of minerals and/or the breaking of motor vehicles • 'Alkali work' (any work registerable under the Alkali, etc. Works Regulation Act 1906 (as amended))hostels (providing no significant element of care) • waste disposal installations for the incineration, chemical treatment or landfill of hazardous waste • retail warehouse clubs • nightclubs • casinos • betting offices/shops • pay day loan shops Other uses become 'sui generis' where they fall outside the defined limits of any other use class.
+For example, C4 (Houses in multiple occupation) is limited to houses